 In today’s digital world, with modern businesses relying heavily on the internet for everything from eCommerce to online communication, it’s imperative to take online security seriously.
-Research from Kaspersky shows that in 2015 alone, there were 1,966,324 registered notifications about attempted malware infections that aimed to steal money via online access to bank accounts, and McAfee released this infographic, which shows that a staggering half a billion personal information records were stolen or lost in 2015.
+Research from Kaspersky shows that in 2015 alone, there were 1,966,324 registered notifications about attempted malware infections that aimed to steal money via online access to bank accounts, and Symantec states that a staggering 429 million personal information records were exposed in 2015.

 - Malware threats to be aware of